boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 ## Action creators

-`Action creators` are functions which basically return an action object.
+`Action creators` are functions which basically return or dispatch an action object.
 Example below:

 ```js
 function increase() {